charlieschwabacher/gestalt/packages/gestalt-postgres/README.md

   `{camelCaseColumnName: value}`.

+- `update(table: string, conditions: Object, updates: Object):
+  Promise<Object[]>` converts camel case keys in the `conditions` and `updates` objects to column names.
+Updates rows matching `conditions` using columns and values from `updates`, and returns the updated rows as a promised array of objects formatted `{camelCaseColumnName: value}`.

 - `deleteBy(table: string, conditions: Object): Promise<Object>` converts camel
   case keys in the `conditions` argument to column names, and deletes matching rows.
 Returns the result from `node-postgres` directly with no formatting.